mspandit/mspandit.github.io/_posts/2018-05-31-introduction-machine-learning.markdown

 its input.</span> For example, given an e-mail as input, the computer might learn to classify it as “junk” or “not junk.”

-<span id='s-description'>In _supervised learning,_ the computer is given examples, each consisting of an input
+<span id='s-description'>In _supervised learning,_ the computer is given _training examples,_ each consisting of an input
 and the expected output.</span> From these examples, the computer learns to generate the correct output, even for inputs it has never been given before.